IBM/universal-connectors/input-plugin/logstash-input-mongo-atlas/README.md

        just by clicking **Use Current IP address**.
     2. Click **Save**.
 13. Click **Done**.
-14. Select the project from the top left corner list below to the Organizations list.
+14. Select the Project from the list below Organizations.
-15. In the Security section of the left navigation, click on **Network Access**.
+15. In the Security section, click **Network Access**.
 16. Click on **Add IP Address** button.
 17. Add IP address and click on **Confirm**.